• Skip to primary navigation

 To get countable assets out of your own name so you can qualify for Medicaid, you could fund a Medicaid trust (irrevocable asset protection trust).
 However, there is a five-year look back period.
 You have to complete the gift giving at least five years before you submit your application.

 If you violate this rule, your eligibility is delayed.
-To provide an example, let’s say that the state Medicaid program determines that the average cost for nursing home care in Indiana is $86,000 a year.
+To provide an example, let’s say that the state Medicaid program determines that the average cost for nursing home care IN is $86,000 a year.
 We will say that you funded a trust with $160,000.
 That would have paid for almost two years of nursing home care, so your eligibility would be delayed by just under two years.

 Schedule a Medicaid Planning Consultation!